-If the beach in Playa del Carmen is to busy head south 20 minutes to quieter Xpu Ha Beach.
+If the beach in Playa del Carmen is too busy, head south 20 minutes to quieter Xpu Ha Beach.
 We fell in love with the white sandy beaches and the beach bars & restaurants.
 The prices are much more reasonable than Mamamita’s in Playa del Carmen.

 7. Take The Ferry to Cozumel

 Jump on the Cozumel ferry in Playa del Carmen, and you’ll be in Cozumel in around 30 minutes.
-We suggest spending the entire day in Cozumel and to the most of it renting a car in Cozumel it the best way to see the island.
+We suggest spending the entire day in Cozumel and, to the most of it, renting a car in Cozumel is the best way to see the island.
 There are a ton of things to do in Cozumel to keep you busy all day.

-Rental cars in Cozumel are often under $10 a day if booked in advance on Rentalcars.com they have the cheapest rates and free cancelation.
+Rental cars in Cozumel are often under $10 a day if booked in advance on Discovercars.com.
+They have the cheapest rates and free cancelation.
 Click here to check rates.
-Make sure to read our things to know before renting a car in Cozumel article.
+Make sure to read our things to know before renting a car in the Cozumel article.

 8. Xcaret Mexico

-Just 6 kilometers outside of Playa del Carmen right on the Caribbean sea, Xcaret is waiting for you.
-Learn about the Mexican traditions and explore the nature at the Xcaret Eco-Archaeological Park.
-Take a stroll through the butterfly pavilion, Jaguar Island, swim in the underground rivers, learn the history of the Mayan ball game and much more at Xcaret.
+Just 6 kilometers outside Playa del Carmen, on the Caribbean sea, Xcaret is waiting for you.
+Learn about Mexican traditions and explore nature at the Xcaret Eco-Archaeological Park.
+Take a stroll through the butterfly pavilion, Jaguar Island, swim in the underground rivers, learn the history of the Mayan ball game, and much more at Xcaret.

-At the end of the day head on over to the theater where over 300 artists will entertain you presenting “Xcaret Mexico Espectacular,” which will take you through Mexico’s history.
+Head on over to the theater, where over 300 artists will entertain you by presenting “Xcaret Mexico Espectacular,” which will take you through Mexico’s history.

 Discount tickets for Xcaret: